sgerwin/PA-4/README.md

 -

 ## :beginner: Description/Given Problems
-__ECE BOARD EXAM PROBLEM:__ Using data wrangling and data visualization technique with storytelling, analyze the data and present different<br>
-(i) data frames; and (ii) visuals using the dataset given.
+__ECE BOARD EXAM PROBLEM:__ Using data wrangling and data visualization technique with storytelling, analyze the data and present different (i) data frames; and (ii) visuals using the dataset given.

 1. Create the following data frames based on the format provided:
    - Example: Vis = [“Name”, “Gender”, “Track”, “Math<70”]; hometown is constant as __Visayas__